-Dr. Engelhardt, Dr. Slootmaker, and Dr. Ralston think that your toothpaste choice should be your preference.
+Dr. Engelhardt and Dr. Nelson think that your toothpaste choice should be your preference.
 However, no matter which paste you decide to use, make sure it contains fluoride.
 Fluoride decreases the chances of cavities.
 We recommend that you only use a small amount of toothpaste while brushing.
 Too much toothpaste can abrade the root structure of the teeth and gums, which can cause recession and erosion.
 It’s also recommended to use a paste that has been approved by the American Dental Association.
 This is because some toothpaste manufacturers use different chemicals that provide a marketable outcome but don’t necessarily help your smile.
 If it has been approved by the ADA, it is safe for oral use.

 How often should I floss?

-It’s best to floss your teeth once a day.
+It’s best to floss your teeth twice a day.
 This keeps your gums healthy and decreases your chance of gum disease and bone loss.
 It also helps prevent cavities from forming in the crevices where your toothbrush cannot clean.